Meet the Liberty Therapists

 Biography:

-Miranda is a Licensed Clinical Social Worker in Missouri.
-She has over a decade of experience in the social work field.
-She is passionate about helping individuals, couples, and families heal and grow through a person-centered, trauma-informed lens.
-Miranda specializes in working with adolescents and adults navigating complex trauma, neurodivergence, anxiety, depression, and identity-related challenges, including support for the LGBTQIA+ community.
-Her approach is rooted in the belief that every individual’s healing journey is unique.
-She integrates a variety of therapeutic modalities including talk therapy, art-based approaches, EMDR (Eye Movement Desensitization and Reprocessing), and TF-CBT (trauma-focused cognitive behavioral therapy) to meet each client where they are and provide the support that fits their needs.
-Before becoming a therapist, Miranda gained extensive experience across the social work spectrum, including roles in residential treatment, Missouri’s Children’s Division, and as a case manager working with foster care/adoption, domestic violence, and substance abuse services.
-She also brings a unique understanding to her work through a close connection with first responders, offering a valuable perspective on the challenges that they and their families face.
-Miranda believes healing happens not only in the mind but also in the body.
-She works with clients to explore how trauma can be stored somatically.
-Her ultimate goal is to provide a safe, compassionate space where clients feel seen, heard, and empowered to move forward.
-Miranda’s favorite self-care activates include prioritize time with family at sporting events, game nights with friends, and getting lost in a good book.
+Miranda is a Licensed Clinical Social Worker in Missouri with over a decade in the social work field.
+She is passionate about helping individuals, couples, and families heal and grow through a person-centered, trauma-informed, and neurodiversity-affirming lens.
+Miranda specializes in working with adolescents, adults, and families navigating complex trauma, neurodivergence (including autism and ADHD), anxiety, depression, and identity-related challenges, and she is deeply committed to providing affirming care for the LGBTQIA+ community.
+Her approach is grounded in the belief that every individual’s healing journey is unique and deserves to be understood within the context of their lived experiences and neurobiological makeup.
+Miranda places a strong emphasis on psychoeducation, helping clients make sense of their nervous system responses, trauma reactions, and neurodivergent traits in ways that reduce shame and increase self-understanding.
+She integrates a variety of therapeutic modalities, including person-centered therapy, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), EMDR (Eye Movement Desensitization and Reprocessing), TF-CBT (Trauma-Focused Cognitive Behavioral Therapy), and art-based and creative approaches, tailoring treatment to meet each client where they are and align with their individual needs and goals.
+Before becoming a therapist, Miranda gained extensive experience across the social work spectrum, including roles in residential treatment, Missouri’s Children’s Division, and as a case manager supporting foster care and adoption, domestic violence survivors, and individuals impacted by substance use.
+She also brings a unique and informed perspective through a close connection with first responders, offering insight into the cumulative stress and trauma faced by them and their families.
+Miranda believes healing occurs not only in the mind, but also within the body.
+She works collaboratively with clients to explore how trauma and chronic stress can be held somatically and how regulation, safety, and self-compassion can be rebuilt over time.
+Her ultimate goal is to create a safe, compassionate, and affirming space where clients feel seen, understood, and empowered to move forward with confidence and clarity.
+Miranda’s favorite self-care activities include prioritizing time with family, attending sporting events, game nights with friends, and getting lost in a good book.

 Therapist